 set loginc = log(faminc); obs[1-10]

-subop can be combined with the IF
+The OBS subop can be combined with the IF subop if further

 control over the range of the transformation is desired.
-The OBS
+The OBS and

 IF subops only modify the active sample range for the particular command